June 3–4, 2026 | Sheraton Parkway Toronto North Hotel & Suites, Richmond Hill, Ontario

 Poster 10 When Attachment Isn’t Enough: Policy Barriers to Equitable Primary Care for Refugees Zahra Belosch - PhD Student McMaster University- Department of Health, Aging and Society PDF

-Poster 11 CHOICES Diabetes: Culturally Responsive Diabetes Care for Black Communities Camille Clarke - MD, TMU/CHOICES PDF
+Poster 11 (CANCELED) CHOICES Diabetes: Culturally Responsive Diabetes Care for Black Communities Camille Clarke - MD, TMU/CHOICES PDF

 Poster 12 A Framework for Social Prescribing at Intake Courtney Bauman - Community Outreach Worker / System Navigator, Woolwich Community Health Centre PDF